• Skip to primary navigation

 To build a Practical Emergency Tube Light Circuit follow the below mentioned connections steps:

-• Connect base of transistor TIP3055 to one end of variable resistor VR1 and other end of VR1 is connected to one end of R1.
+• Next, connect base of TIP3055 transistor to one end of variable resistor VR1, connect other end of VR1 to one end of resistor R1 and connect other end of R1 to one wire of transformer check the circuit diagram.

-• Connect emitter of transistor TIP3055 to negative supply of 12V battery.
+• After that, connect collector of TIP3055 to same wire of transformer and then connect emitter of TIP3055 to negative (-) of 12V battery.

-• Connect capacitor C1 is connected across the terminals of VR1.
+• Now connect capacitor C1 across both ends of VR1.

-• Connect the center wire of transformer to the positive supply of 12V battery
+• Then connect center tap wire of transformer to positive (+) of 12V battery and finally, connect 20W tube light to secondary 220V side of transformer.

 Conclusion: